9 best Christmas gift ideas for audiophiles

 You probably know someone who isn't just into music – they're really into music.
-And if you're really into music, you surely should be all about making sure it sounds exactly as the artist intended.
+And, almost as importantly, they're into how it sounds.

 If you're a regular reader of What Hi-Fi?, then this is definitely you, and for everyone else, it really should be you.

-After all, if you enjoy music, surely you want to hear it at its very best?
-We think so.
-Here are our pick of the best audiophile gift ideas to inspire you this Christmas.
+After all, if you enjoy music, why wouldn't you want to ensure you're hearing it at its very best?
+And that, ultimately, is what it's all about.

-If you or someone you love like to be a bit more overt about your love of music, then some would say vinyl is the way to go.
-While we won't get into the merits of whether vinyl sounds better than digital here, there's no denying there's something special about the act of playing records – and we're still fans of any physical media in this streaming age.

-So how about a vinyl subscription?
-Flying Vinyl is one of the best services we've checked out and it offers a choice of 3-month, 6-month and 12-month subscription gifts, starting from £57.
+If you'd rather give something a bit more physical, then how about jumping on the vinyl bandwagon and getting a vinyl subscription?
+Flying Vinyl is one of the best we've checked out and it offers a choice of 3-month, 6-month and 12-month subscription gifts, starting from £57.
 Your box promises the finest new indie, alternative and rock tracks, exclusively pressed with full A/B sides and custom-designed artwork.
 You also get an info booklet on the featured artists, plus the promise of occasional special gifts.

 View Flying Vinyl subscription gift